rancher/rke2/docs/mgiration.md

 # Migration from RKE1 to RKE2

-In order to migrate from RKE to RKE 2, you need basically two things in particular:
+In order to migrate from RKE to RKE 2, you need basically two things:

 - ETCD data directory
 - Cluster CA certificates

 Both can be found when you take a RKE1 snapshot.
-When taking a snapshot in RKE1 an archive file will be created that contain two things, the etcd snapshot and `.rkestate` of your cluster.
+When taking a snapshot in RKE1 an archive file will be created that contains two things, the etcd snapshot and `.rkestate` of your cluster.

 ## Introducing Migration Agent

-Migration Agent is a tool to lay the groundwork for RKE1 nodes to move to RKE2 nodes.
-It basically does two main steps among other things:
+migration-agent is a tool that lays the groundwork for RKE1 nodes to move to RKE2 nodes.
+It accomplishes this in two main steps:

 - Restore the etcd snapshot on etcd nodes to the RKE2 etcd db data directory.
 - Copy the CA certs and service account token key from `.rkestate` file to RKE2 data directory.